telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 ## Trial Plan

-Activate the trial plan through [the Fiddler dashboard](https://dashboard.getfiddler.com) to test the Fiddler Jam portal for 14 days.
+Activate the trial plan through the [Fiddler dashboard](https://dashboard.getfiddler.com) to test the Fiddler Jam portal for 14 days.
 The trial period applies the quotas for the Business plan.

+## Fiddler Jam Plan Managment

+Manage the Fiddler Jam subscription plan through the [Fiddler dashboard](https://dashboard.getfiddler.com) site.
+The account owner can activate, change, or cancel the subscription plan.
+The account owner can add, remove and assign one or multiple **seats** and their **roles**.

+### Manage the Subscription Plan

+Log in the [Fiddler dashboard](https://dashboard.getfiddler.com) and navigate to the [Plans section](https://dashboard.getfiddler.be/plans).
+Choose a plan to activate or alternatively, manage the current subscription plan.

+### Change Payment Method

+Follow the steps [for accessing the managment page](#manage-the-subscription-plan) and use the **Change** link to the right of your payment method.
+Add new payment method and set is as default.

+### Add Account Seat

+Follow the steps [for accessing the management page](#manage-the-subscription-plan) and use the **ADD** to assign accessible seats.
+Each Fiddler Jam subscription plan offers a different number of seats.
+If more seats are needed, the account owner can use the **Buy Seats** button or upgrade the subscription plan.
+Once the **ADD** seat button is triggered, an entry field will require filling in an email ID and assigning a role.

+### Manage Existing Seat

+The account owner can remove, edit, or cancel a seat (remove the seat from the subscription renewal) through the **More** option (three vertical dots) next to an assigned seat.